Logistics Software

 5. Oracle Transportation Management

-Oracle TMS is one of the most famous logistics management systems in the market today.
-It provides comprehensive freight management capabilities.
-It is designed for large enterprises already using Oracle’s business applications ecosystem.
+Oracle TMS provides comprehensive freight management capabilities designed for large enterprises already using Oracle’s business applications ecosystem.

 Enterprise Integration